pywbem/pywbemtools/docs/pywbemclicommands.rst

 The ``instance associators`` command lists the CIM instances that are associated with the specified source instance.

-The instance name (INSTANCENAME argument) can be specified in two ways as defined in :ref:`Interactively selecting INSTANCENAME`:
+The specification of the instance name (INSTANCENAME argument) is documented in the section :ref:`Specifying the INSTANCENAME command argument`.

-* By specifying an untyped WBEM_URI.

-* By specifying the WBEM_URI with the wild card "?" in place of the keys component of the WBEM_URI, (i.e. <classname>.?).

 If the ``--names-only``/``--no`` command option is set, only the instance paths are displayed.
 Otherwise, the instances are displayed.